10 Best Maine State Parks (Our Favorite State Parks in Maine)

-Baxter State Park | Piscataquis County, Maine
+Baxter State Park | Piscataquis County

 Note: This Maine state park is not overseen by the Maine Department of Conservation.

-Two Lights State Park | Cape Elizabeth, Maine
+Two Lights State Park | Cape Elizabeth

-On-site there is a gift shop and full-service restaurant where visitors can eat fresh seafood at outdoor picnic tables and take a walk on the rocky coastline where they can watch fishermen catching Stripers or lobstermen hauling in their traps offshore.
+Also, the park has easy trails that are family-friendly and rocky cliff walks for adventurers.
+And, visitors can take a walk on the rocky coastline where they can watch fishermen catching stripers or lobstermen hauling in their traps offshore.

-Sebago Lake State Park | Naples, Maine
+Sebago Lake State Park | Naples

 Sebago Lake State Park begins accepting camping reservations as early as February because it books up fast!